How Southern Charm's Kathryn Dennis Will Explain Her Drug-Riddled Past to Her Young Daughter

 “I’m not quite sure what other word really captures what I’m trying to say.
 I’ve got my kids in my life a lot more than in the past and I don’t know, that’s really all I need.
 I’m just in a good place.
 I’m detached from all of the negative things that have happened in the past and I can be objective about everything now and that’s super liberating.
 I’m doing well,” she shares.

 Throughout the past four years, Southern Charm audiences have watched Dennis battle a roller-coaster of highs and lows — including a lengthy custody battle with her ex Thomas Ravenel, with whom she shares daughter Kensie, 3, and son Saint, almost 18 months.
-In 2016, Dennis lost custody and entered rehab after she tested positive for amphetamine, marijuana, crack and/or cocaine and methadone in a drug test.
+In 2016, Dennis lost custody and entered rehab after she tested positive in a drug test.

 - Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.